stadium-software/environment-identifier/README.md

 ![Script Parameters Example](images/GlobalScriptInputs.png)

 ## Environments Custom Styling
 Add CSS to the Stylesheet for each environment class you defined in the "EnvironmentsList".
-Here you can define what the environment identifyer will look like.
+Here you can define what the environment identifier will look like.

 For example: